Play the Songs

 The original Broadway production had a cast of 23 performers, including chorus.
 Doubling was employed as indicated above.

-After its inception as part of the New York Shakespeare Festival, headed by Joseph Papp of the Public Theatre, THE MYSTERY OF EDWIN DROOD moved to Broadway and played for a total of 608 performances at the Imperial Theatre starring Betty Buckley, Cleo Laine and George Rose.
-It was mounted in London’s West End.
-THE MYSTERY OF EDWIN DROOD was revived on Broadway in 2012, when it played for 136 performances at Studio 54 starring Chita Rivera, Will Chase, Gregg Edelman and Jim Norton, and with Stephanie J. Block in the title role.
+After its 1985 debut at the New York Shakespeare Festival, headed by Joseph Papp of the Public Theatre, THE MYSTERY OF EDWIN DROOD moved to Broadway’s Imperial Theatre, where it played for a total of 608 performances, starring Betty Buckley, Cleo Laine, and George Rose.
+In 1987, the show premiered at the Savoy Theatre in London’s West End.
+DROOD was revived at Studio 54 on Broadway in 2012, featuring Chita Rivera, Will Chase, Gregg Edelman, Jim Norton, Betsy Wolfe, and Stephanie J. Block in the title role.

 5 Tony Awards for Musical, Book, Score, Director and Actor